Linuxfabrik/monitoring-plugins/check-plugins/mediawiki-version/README.md

 Checks the installed MediaWiki version against the endoflife.date API and alerts if the version is end-of-life or if newer major, minor, or patch releases are available.
 By default, alerts 30 days before the official EOL date.
 The offset is configurable.

+**Important Notes:**

+* The check must run locally on the MediaWiki server because it reads the version from the installation directory.

 **Data Collection:**

-* Reads the installed MediaWiki version from the `Defines.php` file (default: `/var/www/html/wiki/includes/Defines.php`)
+* Reads the installed MediaWiki version from `Defines.php` (default: `/var/www/html/wiki/includes/Defines.php`, configurable via `--path`)
-* Compares the installed version against the [endoflife.date API](https://endoflife.date/api/mediawiki.json) to determine EOL status and available updates
+* Compares against the [endoflife.date API](https://endoflife.date/api/mediawiki.json) to determine EOL status and available updates
-* Uses SQLite to cache API responses between runs
+* Caches endoflife.date responses locally for 24 hours to reduce external requests

 ## Fact Sheet